psipred/psipred_react/README.md

 # Learn More

-React has a heirarchical model of the page and pages regions.
+React has a heirarchical model of the page and page regions.
 Sibling regions of the page can share state by storing that state in a parental node.

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).